 Reveal File or Reveal Folder action: While the assets are downloaded to a local cache folder, the app mimics a local network drive and provides a local path for each asset.
 To know this path, use the appropriate reveal option in the app.
 Reveal action is required to place assets in the Creative Cloud application.
 See place assets.

-Open In Web action: To view the asset in AEM web interface, open it in web.
-You can initiate more workflows from AEM interface like updating metadata or asset discovery.
+Open In Web action: To view the asset in Experience Manager web interface, open it in web.
+You can initiate more workflows from Experience Manager interface like updating metadata or asset discovery.

-Delete action: Delete the asset from the AEM DAM repository.
-The action deletes the original copy of the asset on the AEM server.
+Delete action: Delete the asset from the Experience Manager DAM repository.
+The action deletes the original copy of the asset on the Experience Manager server.
 If you want to only discard modifications to the local asset, see discard changes.

-Upload Changes: Desktop app uploads the updated asset only when you explicitly upload to AEM server.
+Upload Changes: Desktop app uploads the updated asset only when you explicitly upload to Experience Manager server.
 When you save your edits, the changes are saved on your local machine only.
 When you upload, the asset is automatically checked in and lock icon is removed.
 See edit assets.

 From within the Assets user interface in a browser, you can explore the asset locations or check-out and open the asset for editing in your desktop application.
 These options are called Desktop Actions and are not enabled by default.
 To enable it, follow these steps.

-In the Assets console, click/tap the User icon from the toolbar.
+In the Assets console, click the User icon from the toolbar.

-In the User Preferences dialog, select Show Desktop Actions For Assets.
-Click/tap Accept.
+In the User Preferences dialog, select Show Desktop Actions For Assets, then click Accept.

-Check Show Desktop Actions For Assets to enable desktop actions
+Figure: Select Show Desktop Actions For Assets to enable desktop actions.

-You can browse to, search for, and preview the assets available in the AEM repository, all from within the desktop application.
+You can browse to, search for, and preview the assets available in the Experience Manager repository, all from within the desktop application.
 Try the following in the app: